BMB-STAT/BMB-STAT3/chapter1.md

 xp: 50
 ```

-Now calculate the probability that you share your birthday with at three or more people in our STAT class?
+Now calculate the probability that you share your birthday with at least three or more people in our STAT class?

+to be completed, feedback messages need finishing

 `@possible_answers`
 - 0.9364516